-Using Google Sheets to manage translations is a common practice.
+When thinking about Google Sheets localization, your enterprise may be encountering two possible scenarios.
+Perhaps you're using Google spreadsheets in your business and you just need to translate the content.
+Or maybe you're using Google Sheets to manage translations.
+This is a common practice.
 It seems so natural at first: You set one column to “English” and the next to “Spanish”, and, before you know it, you have an entire reference document for your translators, project managers, and engineers to use.

-In this article, we’ll explore some of the problems of managing translations manually in spreadsheets and how integrating Google Sheets with a translation management system (TMS) can help you overcome them.
+In this article, we’ll explore some of the problems of using spreadsheets to manage translations and how Smartcat Google Sheets translator can help you overcome them.

 Before we get started, here’s a quick definition of a TMS: